MustafaAlfaisal/the-clinic-app/readme.md

 # the Clinic

-Install dependence :
+Install dependences :

 ```
     npm install react react-dom styled-components
 ```

-to start the server type
+to start the app

 ```
  npm start